Scalable Robust Matrix Recovery: Frank-Wolfe Meets Proximal Methods: Preliminaries

-\end{theorem} Since this matches the worst case convergence rate for $h(\bm x^k) - h(\bm x^\star)$, it suggests that the upper bound $d(\bm x^k)$ provides a valid stopping criterion in practice.
+which is a contradiction. \end{proof} \begin{remark} The convergence rate for the duality gap matches the one for $h(\bm x^k) - h(\bm x^\star)$ (see \eqref{eqn:primal_conv}), which suggests that the upper bound $d(\bm x^k)$ can serve as a practical stopping criterion. \end{remark}

-For our problem, the main computational burden in Algorithms \ref{alg:Frank-Wolfe} and \ref{alg:general_frank_wolfe} will be solving the linear subproblem $\min_{\bm v\in \mc D} \innerprod{\bm v}{\nabla h(\bm x^k)}$.\footnote{In some situations, we can significantly reduce this cost by solving this problem inexactly \cite{Dunn1978432,jaggi2013revisiting}.
-Our algorithms and results can also tolerate inexact step calculations; we omit the discussion here for simplicity.} To solve this problem, we will need to be able to efficiently minimize linear functions over the unit balls for $\norm{\cdot}{*}$ and $\norm{\cdot}{1}$.
-Fortunately, both of these operations have closed-form solutions, which we will describe in the next section.
+For our problem, the main computational burden in Algorithms \ref{alg:Frank-Wolfe} and \ref{alg:general_frank_wolfe} will be solving the linear subproblem $\min_{\bm v\in \mc D} \innerprod{\bm v}{\nabla h(\bm x^k)}$, \footnote{In some situations, we can significantly reduce this cost by solving this problem inexactly \cite{Dunn1978432,jaggi2013revisiting}.
+Our algorithms and results can also tolerate inexact step calculations; we omit the discussion here for simplicity.} i.e. minimizing linear functions over the unit balls for $\norm{\cdot}{*}$ and $\norm{\cdot}{1}$.
+Fortunately, both of these operations have simple closed-form solutions, which we will describe in the next section.